Portfolio

 This unique design was inspired by a similar item I saw at a B&B many years ago.
 A muffin butler keeps bread rolls, muffins, croissants and so on warm using a clay warmer heated in the oven and slipped into a cloth pocket at the bottom of the box.
 The cloth cover can be removed to wash or replace with other designs for special occasions.

 Traditional pieces are a lot of fun to work on and these three were nice challenges.
-From left to right: a small sword for my grandson; a thumbstick with elk antler thumb saddle for Wade (in traditional regalia); and a pair of ball-and-claw shillelaghs for Charles’ grandsons.
+From left to right: a thumbstick with elk antler thumb saddle for Wade (in traditional regalia); a small sword for my grandson; and a pair of ball-and-claw shillelaghs for Charles’ grandsons.

 Nearly every woodworker will make a cutting or charcuterie board at some point in their career, especially since they are a great way to use up off-cuts.
-But some are made to specifications like these three: a birthday board for my oldest son; a Christmas board for my youngest son; and a beautiful board with breadboard ends for sale at the Eastern Shores Gallery.
+But some are made to specifications like these three: a birthday board for my oldest son; a Christmas board for my youngest son; and a beautiful board with breadboard ends for sale at a local gallery.

 It is always a challenge to fill existing spaces with new furnishings and these two created unique problems, in part because of the difficulty to access the space and to close them to appear as part of the original design.
-Clockwise from top left: Heather’s UK-flag influenced wine rack before staining; Heather’s wine rack stained and installed; Shelly’s wine rack assembled, unfinished; and Shelly’s installed unit.
+From Left to right: Heather’s UK-flag influenced wine rack before staining; Heather’s wine rack stained and installed; Shelly’s wine rack assembled, unfinished; and Shelly’s installed unit.

 We expect to turn out a lot more furniture in future with a turn towards fine furniture woodcraft.
-However, we have also had many opportunities to develop more utilitarian furniture including these interesting works: nested stepping stools for Mary; a seed incubator station for the Deanery; a plant stand (made from a single 2×4 stud); an artist’s mobile/ lap case.
+However, we have also had many opportunities to develop more utilitarian furniture including these interesting works: an artist’s mobile/ lap case: nested stepping stools for Mary; a plant stand (made from a single 2×4 stud); and a seed incubator station for the Deanery.